Back to blog

 The Emerald Edge is one of the most remarkable ecosystems in the world.
 Spanning 100-million acres in the Pacific Northwest—from Washington through British Columbia and into Alaska—Emerald Edge is the largest intact coastal rainforest on Earth.
 Recognized as a “global treasure of biodiversity,” the area is home to a vast array of iconic wildlife and Indigenous communities that have resided here for millions of years.

 Throughout its history, the region has been subject to a number of threats that have put the environment and its people at risk.
-The Nature Conservancy (TNC) is committed to working with the local communities across the Emerald Edge to establish a sustainable future for both the land and the people who call it home.
-As Reos Partners Senior Consultant Ian Prinsloo explains, “The Emerald Edge project is dedicated to ensuring that local and Indigenous communities have voice and leadership in that work, that they are finding ways in which the communities thrive, and the ecology thrives.”
+The Nature Conservancy (TNC) is committed to working with the local communities across the Emerald Edge to establish a sustainable future for the land and the people who call it home.
+Reos Partners Senior Consultant Ian Prinsloo explains, “The Emerald Edge project is dedicated to ensuring that local and Indigenous communities have voice and leadership in that work, that they are finding ways in which the communities thrive, and the ecology thrives.”

 TNC turned to Reos Partners to bring their collaborative, systemic, and experimental approach to moving forward on the most pressing and complex societal issues.
-For the past four years Reos has been partnering with TNC to bring local communities in the Emerald Edge together, identifying ways they can work collaboratively and learn from each other to improve economic gains and protect the ecological and cultural assets that make this area of the world so important.
+For the past four years, Reos has been partnering with TNC to bring local communities in the Emerald Edge together, identifying ways they can work collaboratively and learn from each other to improve economic gains and protect the ecological and cultural assets that make this area of the world so important.

 Ian Prinsloo